 Persistent stains or grease spots are going to require a professional cleaner such as oil soap.
 There are many brands available to the homeowner, and you should experiment in an inconspicuous area of the floor in order to make sure that the soap you have chosen does not stain the wood or leave a residue behind.

-With a little care, cleaning hardwood floors is not difficult and rewards the homeowner’s efforts with a space that is inviting and relaxing.
+With a little care, cleaning hardwood flooring is not difficult and rewards the homeowner’s efforts with a space that is inviting and relaxing.
 Keeping hardwood floors clean is the best way to maintain your flooring and preserve any investment you have made into this aspect of your home.